 allergy kit, always keep it with you.
 It contains a

-antihistamine tablets.
+an antihistamine.
+It's important to give the epinephrine shot right away.
 Your doctor or pharmacist will teach you how to give yourself a shot.
 Be sure to check the expiration

 dates on the medicines, and replace the medicines as needed.

 For step-by-step instructions on how to give the shot, see:

 - Allergies in Children: Giving an Epinephrine Shot to a Child.

 You should also wear a medical alert bracelet or other jewelry that lists your food allergies.
 You can order

 medical alert jewelry through most drugstores or on the Internet.